 Care to repeat that anti-Semitic remark?

-World War II movies can generally be divided into four categories.
-There’s the no-nonsense, historically accurate docudrama (The Longest Day, The Battle of the Bulge, Tora!
+World War II movies can be divided into four categories.
+There’s the no-nonsense, fact-based docudrama (The Longest Day, The Battle of the Bulge, Tora!
 Tora!
 Tora!).
-There’s the character-driven, grunt’s-eye-view yarn that is either “based on a true story” or endeavors to retain historical feasibility (Saving Private Ryan, The Big Red One, Hell is for Heroes).
-There’s the Alistair MacLean-style action-adventure fantasy; not so believable but maybe keeping at least one toe grounded in reality (Where Eagles Dare, The Dirty Dozen, The Eagle Has Landed).
+There’s the grunt’s-eye-view, “based on a true story” yarn (Saving Private Ryan, The Big Red One, Hell is for Heroes).
+There’s the Alistair MacLean-style action-adventure fantasy; with maybe one toe grounded in reality (Where Eagles Dare, The Dirty Dozen, The Eagle Has Landed).
 And finally, there’s the “alternate reality” version (Castle Keep, The Mysterious Doctor, and The Keep).
 Quentin Tarantino’s new war epic, Inglourious Basterds, vacillates between action-adventure fantasy and alternate reality.

-Tarantino wastes no time reminding us of his obsession with Sergio Leone right out of the starting gate, with a prelude cut straight out of Once Upon a Time in the West and pasted into “Nazi-occupied France”.
-Remember Henry Fonda’s memorably execrable villain in that film?
-He has a soul mate in SS Colonel Hans Landa (Christoph Waltz), a disarmingly erudite sociopath who has been assigned the task of methodically combing France to round up and eliminate any Jews hiding out in the countryside.
-Landa is very good at his “job”, which has earned him the nickname of “The Jew Hunter” (charming, no?).
+Tarantino wastes no time referencing his Sergio Leone obsession, with a prelude cut straight out of Once Upon a Time in the West and pasted into “Nazi-occupied France”.
+Remember Henry Fonda’s memorably execrable villain?
+He has a soul mate in SS Colonel Hans Landa (Christoph Waltz), a disarmingly erudite sociopath who has been assigned the task of combing France to round up and eliminate Jews hiding out in the countryside.
+Landa is very good at his “job”, which has earned him the nickname of “The Jew Hunter”.

 A scenery-chewing Brad Pitt stars as Lieutenant Aldo Raine (whose name, I am assuming, is homage to the late actor Aldo Ray, who was a staple player for many years in war films like Battle Cry, The Naked and the Dead, Men in War and The Green Berets).
 Lt.
 Raine has been charged with assembling a Geneva Convention-challenged terror squad comprised of a hand-picked group of Jewish-American G.I.s.

 Their special assignment: Kill Nazis.
-Oh, I know what you might be thinking-“Wasn’t that the goal of the Allied forces in Europe?”
-Yes (if I may retort), but as I recall, the mission orders normally didn’t include a directive to take scalps (literally).
-And forget about taking prisoners; although they usually purposely leave a lone survivor (not before they etch out a Charlie Manson-style souvenir in his forehead).
+I know – “Wasn’t that the goal of the Allied forces in Europe?”
+Yes, but the mission orders normally didn’t include a directive to take scalps).
+And forget about taking prisoners; although they always leave a lone survivor (not before they etch out a Charlie Manson-style souvenir in his forehead).

-At any rate, the self-anointed “Basterds” have managed to “carve out” quite a name for themselves, and have become the bane of evil Nazis (or as Raine refers to them in his Huckleberry Hound drawl, “gnat-sees”) everywhere (these are some bad-ass Jews).
-Even the Fuhrer (Martin Wuttke) fears them; he is particularly chagrined whenever the name of the dreaded “Bear Jew” (Eli Roth) is mentioned.
+The self-anointed “Basterds” have managed to “carve out” quite a name for themselves, and have become the bane of evil Nazis (or as Raine refers to them in his Huckleberry Hound drawl, “gnat-sees”) everywhere; these are some bad-ass Jews.
+Even the Fuhrer (Martin Wuttke) fears them; he is particularly chagrined whenever the name of the dreaded “Bear Jew” (horror director Eli Roth) is mentioned.

 This particular team member (known to fellow Basterds as Sgt.
 Donny Donowitz) has earned his nickname from his swarthy, hulking appearance and a preference for dispatching Nazis utilizing a baseball bat (move over, Sandy Koufax).
-These happy Jews, this band of bubelehs have even enlisted a Nazi-hating German defector (Til Schweiger) who fits right in (i.e., he’s a complete psychopath).
+These happy Jews, this band of bubelehs have even enlisted a Nazi-hating German defector (Til Schweiger) who fits right in; he’s a complete psychopath.

-She’s a clandestine resistance fighter (a la Melville’s Army of Shadows) who has covered up her Jewish heritage by changing her name and “hiding in plain sight” as proprietress of a movie house (which of course conveniently affords Tarantino the opportunity to pile on the homage).
+She’s a clandestine resistance fighter (a la Melville’s Army of Shadows) who has covered up her Jewish heritage by changing her name and “hiding in plain sight” as proprietress of a movie house.
 Her story eventually converges with the Basterds (and her quarry), culminating in an audacious, Grand Guignol finale.

-Love him or hate him, Tarantino proves once again to possess a golden ear and an eagle eye for two things: crackling dialogue, and spot-on casting.
-As usual, every actor seems to have been born to play his or her respective part , especially Waltz (is there a more appropriate name for an Austrian actor?).
-Repellent as his character is, Waltz keeps a twinkle of the pure joy of performing simmering just beneath the grease paint that is exhilarating to watch.
+Love him or hate him, Tarantino proves again to have a real knack for two things: writing crackling dialogue, and spot-on casting.
+As usual, every actor seems to have been born to play his or her respective part , especially Waltz.
+Repellent as his character is, Waltz manages to telegraph the pure joy of performing, just short of hamming it up.

 As you might expect, there are cameos a-plenty, including Rod Taylor (as Winston Churchill) and Bo Svenson (a veteran from the original film).
 Don’t strain your eyes trying to spot cameos by QT stalwarts Harvey Keitel and Samuel L. Jackson; they are heard, but not seen.
 Tarantino appears as a dead German soldier getting scalped, which undoubtedly fulfills the fantasies of some of his detractors.

-In the context of purely visual storytelling, I think that Inglourious Basterds signals the director’s most assured, mature and resplendent work to date (beautifully lensed throughout by Robert Richardson, who was the DP on both Kill Bill films and previously a veteran of 11 Oliver Stone collaborations).
+In the context of pure visual storytelling, I think that Inglourious Basterds signals the director’s most assured, mature and resplendent work to date (beautifully photographed by Robert Richardson, who was the DP on both Kill Bill films and previously a veteran of 11 Oliver Stone collaborations).
 This is particularly evident in the film’s opening scene, which immediately draws you in with an eye-filling, gorgeously expansive exterior shot of the French countryside.

 It’s a ballsy move by Tarantino, but not unlike his similarly brash gamble lifting of the theme song from Across 110th Street for Jackie Brown’s credits, I’ll be damned if it ain’t the perfect choice (maybe he figured it would have been pushing his luck to also “borrow” the “harmonica man” theme from Once Upon a Time in the West?).

-Finally, I wanted to share a thought or two about the violence, which is de rigueur for any Tarantino film, and which invariably provides the catalyst for discord in any conversation between QT disciples and QT detractors.
-Yes, scalping is an abhorrent, gruesome thing to watch.
-There are stabbings, shootings, and deaths by strangulation and bludgeoning.
+Finally, I wanted to share a thought or two about the violence, which is de rigueur for any Tarantino film, and which invariably provides the catalyst for discord in any conversation between his disciples and detractors.
+Yes, you will see scalpings, stabbings, shootings, and deaths by strangulation and bludgeoning.
 This is not Pinocchio.